brianhie/viral-mutation/README.md

     > cov_combfit.log 2>&1
 ```

-Training a new model on COV Env sequences can be done with the command
+Training a new model on coronavirus spike sequences can be done with the command
 ```bash
 python bin/cov.py bilstm --train --test \
     > cov_train.log 2>&1